gerbilsinspace/pwa-001/README.md

 And here is our [notes](https://pwa-slides.netlify.com)

-If you do want to run this locally, fair warning, the setup is a bit esoteric.
+If you do want to run this locally, fair warning, the setup is a bit esoteric, and I'm not allowed to publish the values of the environment variables.
+Sorry!

 npm install